google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

 ## Display text

-So far the `displayText` has always been a simple string, but it can also be a function that returns a string.
-This can be useful when you want a context-dependent message.
+So far the `displayText` has always been a simple string, but it can also be HTML, or a function that returns either of the former.
+Using a function can be useful when you want a context-dependent message.

 When defined as a function `displayText` accepts a `scope` argument, just like `callback` and `preconditionFn`.